alensiljak/cashiersync-python/README.md

 # cashier-sync

-Cashier Sync is a server-side component that allows syncing Cashier to a local instance of ledger.
+Cashier Sync is a (server-side) component that allows syncing [Cashier](https://cashier.alensiljak.eu.org/), ([source](https://gitlab.com/alensiljak/cashier)) to a local instance of ledger.

 It is written in Python and is available for installation via pip (PyPi).

+Cashier Sync simply provides an API end point, by default on port 5000, to which Cashier is supposed to connect to read the account balances.
+It never writes to your file and only uses the `ledger` binary to read the information.

-## Use
+## Setup and Use

-Run `cashiersync` from the folder which is setup for use with ledger.
-Having a configured .ledgerrc is useful, to point to the ledger files (book, prices, etc.) you want to use.
-Ledger-cli must be in the path as it will be run to retrieve the data.
+For usage, running `pip install cashiersync` will get you most of the way.
+Run `cashiersync` in a console from a location in which you can also run ledger-cli, because Cashier Sync will simply run `ledger` to get the required data.

+You can create your setup by adding a `.ledgerrc` file, pointing to the desired book and prices, or in any way you prefer.

 ### Tunnel